 If the indicator light flashes 6 times, the motor unit detects an internal motor circuit failure.
 This means you will probably need to replace the logic board because the motor rarely fails.

 Do not proceed until you are confident that you understand all of the steps and that you are capable of completing the repair.
-Some repairs and maintenance however should only be performed by qualified technician
+Some repairs and maintenance, however, should only be performed by a qualified technician

 Safety Is Everyone’s Business

 Automatic garage door openers are installed in millions of household.
 Proper installation, operation, maintenance and testing of the garage door and automatic opener are necessary for safety.

 An improperly adjusted garage door opener can exert deadly force when the door is closed.
 This could lead to serious injury or death from being hit by a closing garage door or from becoming trapped under the door.
 Careless operation and allowing children to play or use garage door opener control are dangerous situations that can lead to a tragic result.
 American Veteran Garage Doors highly recommends taking the necessary precautions to protect your family and friends from potential harm.

 |Red LED||Green LED||Possible Problem||Solution||Recommendation|